ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ### Step 3: Download and Install NiFi on Local Machine (Option 2)

 1\.
 Open a browser.
-NiFi can be downloaded from [HDF Downloads Page](http://hortonworks.com/downloads/).
-There are two package options one for HDF TAR.GZ file tailored to Linux and zip file more compatible with Windows.
+Download NiFi from [HDF Downloads Page](http://hortonworks.com/downloads/).
+There are two package options: one for HDF TAR.GZ file tailored to Linux and zip file more compatible with Windows.
 Mac can use either option.
-In this tutorial section, we will download the zip on mac:
+In this tutorial section, download the zip on a Mac:

 ![download_hdf_iot](/assets/learning-ropes-nifi-lab-series/lab0-download-install-start-nifi/download-hdf-learn-ropes-nifi.png)